bergesinstitute/grafmethodenglish/book-5-unit-6.md

     'object (noun - objeto) vs. ob'ject (verb - objetar)

+# Reading comprehension (comentario de texto)

+## Looking back, looking forward (mirando atrás, mirando adelante)

+I have been living in this city for almost ten years now.
+When I first arrived, I didn't know anyone.
+I had just finished university, and I had decided to move here because I had been offered a job at a small company.
+If I hadn't received that offer, I would have stayed in my hometown, and my life would be completely different now.

+The first few months were difficult.
+I wasn't used to living alone, and I couldn't get used to the noise of the city.
+I used to live in a quiet village where everyone knew everyone.
+Here, nobody knew my name.
+I remember feeling lonely and wondering ['wʌndərɪŋ] (preguntándome) if I had made the right decision.

+However, things gradually ['grædʒuəli] (gradualmente) got better.
+I met a woman named Clara at a café near my office.
+She was the person who changed everything.
+She told me that she had also moved to the city on her own, and she said she had felt exactly the same way.
+She suggested joining a hiking ['haɪkɪŋ] (senderismo) group, which was the best advice anyone has ever given me.

+Through the hiking group, I made friends who I still see every week.
+We would meet every Saturday morning and walk for hours in the mountains near the city.
+Although I had never been interested in hiking before, I quickly fell in love with it.
+The mountains, which are about an hour from the center, are absolutely beautiful.

+Eventually, I was promoted at work, and I moved to a bigger apartment.
+The apartment was found by Clara, who had been looking for a place for me while I was busy with a project.
+I wish I could say I did something equally ['i:kwəli] (igualmente) nice for her, but I should have been a better friend in those early days.
+She must have been very patient with me.

+Now my life looks very different from what I had imagined when I was young.
+I used to think I would become a famous musician.
+If only I had practiced more!
+But I don't regret the path I've taken.
+I have been working at the same company for eight years, and I have been promoted three times.
+I am used to the pace [peɪs] (ritmo) of city life now, even though I sometimes wish it would slow down.

+Next year, I'm going to take a big step.
+Clara and I are getting married.
+If someone had told me ten years ago that I would meet my future wife at a random ['rændəm] café, I wouldn't have believed them.
+She asked me last month whether I was happy here.
+I told her that I couldn't imagine living anywhere else.
+Despite the difficult beginning, this city has become my home.

+I think life is about taking chances.
+If you never take risks [rɪsks], you'll never discover what you're capable ['keɪpəbəl] (capaz) of.
+I'd rather try and fail than never try at all.
+You'd better believe me - the best things in my life have happened because I was brave [breɪv] (valiente) enough to say yes.

+Looking back, I'm grateful for every decision I've made, even the mistakes.
+Looking forward, I can't wait to see what happens next.
+Whatever it is, I know I'll have Clara by my side, and that's enough for me.

+    gradually ['grædʒuəli] - gradualmente

+    wonder ['wʌndər] - preguntarse

+    hiking ['haɪkɪŋ] - senderismo

+    fall in love [fɔl ɪn lʌv] - enamorarse

+    promote [prə'moʊt] - ascender

+    equally ['i:kwəli] - igualmente

+    patient ['peɪʃənt] - paciente

+    path [pæθ] - camino / trayectoria

+    pace [peɪs] - ritmo

+    step [stɛp] - paso

+    random ['rændəm] - aleatorio / al azar

+    risk [rɪsk] - riesgo

+    capable ['keɪpəbəl] - capaz

+    brave [breɪv] - valiente

+    grateful ['greɪtfəl] - agradecido

+    whatever [wʌt'ɛvər] - lo que sea / sea lo que sea

+    by my side [baɪ maɪ saɪd] - a mi lado

 # Homework

 ## 1. Complete with used to, be used to, or get used to